olexandr-klymenko/tictactoe/README.md

 $ poetry shell

 # (Optional for development, recommended)
-$ flask db init # Initializes a new SQLite database.
+$ flask db init # Creates a new migration repository
-$ flask db migrate # Creates the tables in the database.
+$ flask db upgrade # Upgrade to a later version

 # Run the app
 $ flask run